Installing Firefox on a Chromebook

 Determine Your Chromebook’s Architecture

-Next, open your terminal and run the command arch to determine your system’s architecture.
+Once Linux is up and running, open your terminal and run the command arch to determine your system’s architecture.
+This step matters because it determines which version of Firefox you can install.

 arch

-If the result is “x86_64,” which refers to systems with Intel or AMD processors, you can install the latest Firefox version.
-If you have a different architecture, you’ll only be able to install the Firefox Extended Support Release (ESR) version.
+If the result is “x86_64,” which refers to systems with Intel or AMD processors, you can install the latest Firefox version through Flatpak.
+If you see “aarch64” or “armv7l,” your Chromebook uses an ARM processor and you’ll need to install the Firefox Extended Support Release (ESR) version instead.
+Most modern Chromebooks from manufacturers like Acer, ASUS, HP, and Lenovo use Intel or AMD chips, but some budget and tablet-style models use ARM processors from MediaTek or Qualcomm.

 Installing Firefox ESR